wp-plugins/activityrez-webbooker/README.md

 4. Web Booker Configuration Manager on ActivityRez ![](https://raw.github.com/ActivityRez/arez-web-booker/feature-wprepo/assets/screenshot-4.png)

 # Changelog #
+# 2.3.5 #
+* Default guest "copy to all" to OFF, with admin control to set it otherwise
+* Fixed confirmation email API call not firing in IE
+* Add pop-up blocker warning for print tickets/itinerary
+* Fix for percentages in a tax rate scenario

+# 2.3.4 #
+* Fixed several ui bugs
+* updated the whitelabel feed channel

 # 2.2.0 #
 * Plugin moved to wordpress repo